Vitols999/QMS-WIKI/AxMaintainIndex.md

     * The (on-line) manual is maintained with the help of the Github version control system.
 Any change you make can be undone. _You can never make irreversible changes to the (on-line) manual!
       You never can destroy manual pages forever!_
     * The editor used for editing some text in a manual page must use UTF-8 encoding (without BOM).
-Other encodings (such as Latin1) are not allowed even when using ASCII characters only!
+A different encoding (such as Latin1) is not allowed even when using ASCII characters only!
 Others might have used non-ASCII characters!

 ## Short description of index maintenance